robert-laws/robert-laws.github.io/my_collections/_posts/2021-05-20-using-web-fonts.md

 featured-image: blog-post-using-web-fonts.jpg
 ---

-Typography on the web has evolved greatly since the early years of the Internet.
+Typography and Fonts used on the web has evolved greatly since the early years of the Internet.
 For many years, web developers were limited to a handful of reliably available system fonts installed on most user's computers.
 Today, however, there are many more options available.<!-- more --> Depending on the needs of the users of a website, there are different solutions from the basic and built-in fonts that come with most computers to elaborate and decorative fonts that are available for free and as a paid resource.

 Using fonts on the web can be done through different methods, the most prominent methods are described below.
 The ability to manipulate and serve users customized and interesting fonts helps make a unique and pleasing experience for visitors of a website.

 {% capture post_image %}/assets/img/blog/{{page.featured-image}}{% endcapture %}
-{% include post-image.html file=post_image caption="Using Web Fonts" %}
+{% include post-image.html file=post_image caption="Using Fonts on the Web" %}

-## Typography on the Web

-#### The Basics
+## The Basics

 From the web's inception typography has been at its core.
 With the use of CSS, it's possible to modify and customize how text is presented within webpages.
 The most basic way this is done is through the different [styling properties](https://developer.mozilla.org/en-US/docs/Learn/CSS/Styling_text/Fundamentals) that can be applied to text elements on a webpage.